dafacto/esd-fyi/_reasons/01_esd.md

 Here’s how it works, in a nutshell:

-1. *Contraction* — When the market price of ESD is less than $1, the protocol stops emissions, and begins offering “coupons” (debt) for sale at a premium, meaning you can buy a 1 ESD “IOU” for something less than 1 ESD.
+1. *Contraction* — When the market price of ESD is less than $1, the protocol stops minting new ESD, and begins offering “coupons” (debt) for sale at a premium, meaning you can buy a 1 ESD “IOU” for something less than 1 ESD.
 You pay for coupons by “burning” ESD.
 The burning of ESD reduces the total supply, which should drive the price *higher*.

-2. *Expansion* — When the market price of ESD is greater than $1, the protocol emits new ESD coins.
+2. *Expansion* — When the market price of ESD is greater than $1, the protocol mints new ESD coins.
 This increase in supply should drive the price *lower*.
-The newly emitted coins are used first to buy back any debt (coupons), and then are awarded to people who lock up ESD in the “DAO”, and people who provide trading liquidity on Uniswap.
+The newly minted coins are used first to buy back any debt (coupons), and then are awarded to people who lock up ESD in the “DAO”, and people who provide trading liquidity on Uniswap.

 These two see-saw mechanisms are designed to work in tandem to keep the price of ESD oscillating around one US Dollar.